multiversx/mx-chain-observing-squad/README.md

 ### Verify the running containers

-Do a smoke test by running some queries against the Elrond Proxy.
+Do a smoke test by running some queries against the MultiversX Proxy.

 ```bash
 PROXY=http://10.0.0.2:8079